 - Rapid breakdown of red blood cells (acute hemolysis) has happened after suddenly interrupting or stopping treatment with PYRUKYND.
 You should not suddenly stop taking PYRUKYND.
 If you have to stop your treatment with PYRUKYND, your healthcare provider should monitor you closely.
-Tell your healthcare provider right away if you develop any signs or symptoms of breakdown of red blood cells - yellowing of your skin or the whites of your eyes (jaundice) - feeling tired o dark colored urine o shortness of breath dizziness
+Tell your healthcare provider right away if you develop any signs or symptoms of breakdown of red blood cells including: - yellowing of the skin or the whites of your eyes (jaundice) - dark colored urine test